Mayank8IITM/Verbaflo.AI-Natural-Language-to-SQL-Converter/README.md

 # Verbaflo.AI – Natural Language to SQL Web App

-This Project I created for Verbaflo.ai <br> It's an AI-powered web application that allows users to **query business data in plain English** and get results directly from the database.
+I created this Project for Verbaflo.ai <br> It's an AI-powered web application that allows users to **query business data in plain English** and get results directly from the database.
 This eliminates the need for SQL expertise, empowering business owners and analysts to extract insights effortlessly.

 ---